-Empty Trips is one of the fastest growing and most exciting startups in Africa.
+Empty Trips is one of the fastest-growing and most exciting startups in Africa.
 Its founder, Benji Coetzee, is a truly inspiring woman who keeps her continent at the heart of her work.
-Empty Trips helps match supply and demand of cargo space for the transportation of goods.
-Empty Trips not only benefits users, but also benefits the environment by reducing carbon emissions by optimizing the use of trucks and trains.
+Empty Trips helps match supply and demand for cargo space for the transportation of goods.
+Empty Trips not only benefits users but also benefits the environment by reducing carbon emissions by optimizing the use of trucks and trains.
 Let’s see what Benji has to say about this fascinating line of work.

 What inspired you to start Empty Trips?